synapticwave11/python-practice/README.md

 # python-practice
-Just small operations
-These are just small code of python , I did to learn this language.
+These are just small operations , I did to learn python.
-Will keep on updating this on a daily basis :)
+Will keep on updating this..